proyecto26/sponsors/README.md

 # Sponsors
-The place to answer questions to our sponsors! 💼
+The place to discuss with our sponsors! 💼

 ## Enterprise
 Our private projects are free for our sponsors, let us know the commercial project you want to access: